ResearchComputing/Documentation/docs/storage/petalibrary/ownership.md

 in that they may speak on behalf of the owner of an allocation, short of designating a new owner.

-RC will email technical contacts, if present, of an allocation regarding technical issues, and cc: the owner.
+RC will email technical contacts, if designated, regarding technical issues for an allocation, and "cc" the owner.
 In the absense of technical contacts, RC will email the allocation owner.

 ## Recommended owner/contacts